MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-delete.md

    > [!div class="mx-imgBorder"]
    > ![Image of the admin center, highlighting delete action for a root CA.](./media/microsoft-cloud-pki/.png)

-## Bulk revoke leaf certificates
+## Revoke active leaf certificates

-You can use the following sample script to revoke more than one leaf certificate at a time from an issuing CA.
+You can revoke one leaf certificate at a time from an issuing CA, or you can bulk revoke leaf certificates.

+### Revoke each leaf certificate

+1. Select an issuing CA.
+2. Select **View all certificates**.
+3. Select an active leaf certificate, and then choose **Revoke**.
+Repeat this step until every active leaf certificate has been revoked.

+### Revoke all leaf certificates

+You can use the following Powershell script to revoke all leaf certificates belonging to a CA.

  >[!CAUTION]
- > Use the script with caution.
+ > Use this script with caution.
 You can't undo the revoke action for any of the leaf certificates.